Martin Scherber: Childhood and youth

-Martin Scherber was born as the third child of Marie and Bernhard Scherber in Nuremberg, where his father was First Bassist in the orchestra of the State Opera House.
+Scherber was born as the third child of Marie and Bernhard Scherber in Nuremberg, where his father was First Bassist in the orchestra of the State Opera House.
 Martin was a quiet child, both alert and dreamy, always full of questions.
 With his great gift for everything technical, it was generally assumed he would become an engineer and for this reason he attended the secondary modern High School (Oberrealschule, today: Hans Sachs Gymnasium).
 But already early, at about five years of age, he began to play everything on the piano by heart.
 He had the absolute hearing.
 He didn't want to learn any notes, but after conflicts with his father he accepted them as a mean of the representation of music.
 Later his strength lay in improvising.
 He seemed to be immediately at home in music.
 At the age of thirteen he made his first compositions.
-At this time he was having advanced piano lessons with the Nuremberg opera conductor, Karl Winkler.
+At this time, he was having advanced piano lessons with the Nuremberg opera conductor, Karl Winkler.
 He made his first public appearances as a pianist in 1922.
 In composing and improvising he felt enwrapped in a sheet of music.
 He could step out of his everyday consciousness into an independent, more awake consciousness.
 He stepped behind the walls, as he called it.
 From then on he tried to find a more accurate foundation for these experiences which were at first puzzling for him.